endoflife-date/endoflife.date/CONTRIBUTING.md

   # The value must be the distribution ID.
 It can be found in the distribution URL.
   # For example, for https://distrowatch.com/index.php?distribution=debian, use "debian".
   - distrowatch: quibbler

     # The Python-Compatible regex used to parse headlines (mandatory).
     # Use named capturing groups to capture the version or version's parts.
     # You can also pass a list of regexes here, and matches for any of those will be considered.
     regex: 'Distribution Release: (?P<version>\d+.\d+)'

-    # A liquid template using the captured variables from the regex above that renders the final
+    # A liquid template using the captured variables from the regex above that renders the final version
-    # version (optional, default can be found on https://github.com/endoflife-date/release-data/blob/main/src/distrowatch.py#L13).
+    # (optional, default can be found on https://github.com/endoflife-date/release-data/blob/main/src/distrowatch.py#L13 ).
     # You can use liquid templating here.
     template: '{{version}}'

-  # Configuration for auto-update based on Maven Central (https://search.maven.org).
+  # Configuration for auto-update based on Maven Central ( https://search.maven.org ).
   # The value must be the maven coordinates of the artifact, in the form groupId/artifactId.
-  # For example, for Apache Tomcat (https://search.maven.org/artifact/org.apache.tomcat/tomcat):
+  # For example, for Apache Tomcat ( https://search.maven.org/artifact/org.apache.tomcat/tomcat ):
   - maven: org.apache.tomcat/tomcat

   # Configuration for auto-update based on a custom script in release-data repository.